Sheriff: Rossville man charged with assault for shooting ex-girlfriend

 Deputies found the former girlfriend with a gunshot wound to the leg.
 They provided medical assistance until emergency and fire personnel arrived.
 She was taken by ambulance to an area hospital.

 Clark fled the scene prior to deputies' arrival.
-He was arrested the same day in Chattanooga and taken the Hamilton County jail.
+He was arrested the same day in Chattanooga and taken the Hamilton County, Tenn., jail.
+He was booked into the Catoosa County jail on Thursday, Sept.
+3.